-If you have been charged with theft, it is not uncommon for police to release you at the scene on a Release Order.
-Police will provide you with a document outlining your charges, and any required appearances you must make to deal with these charges.
+If you have been charged with theft, it is not uncommon for police to release you at the scene on a release order.
+Police will provide you with a document outlining your charges and any appearances you must make.
 This document may also include conditions that you are required to follow while on release (such as not attending the location where the theft occurred).

 Spyhill Services Centre

 Loved ones are not able to contact you while you are detained.
 The police will not release any information to friends or family due to privacy laws.
 Your lawyer is the only person allowed to contact you.
 Once the police have verified your lawyer’s details, they will pass on information about your whereabouts, if requested.